basham/swit-workshop-writing/slides.md

 - Paragraphs

 Notes:
-Long blocks of content can be difficult to understand.
+Break up long blocks of content to make it easier to skim and understand.
 Break sentences containing lists into into bulleted lists.
 Break up long paragraphs into multiple paragraphs.
 Break up related content into sections with headings.